Medications and Drugs

-Rectal aspirin is used to reduce pain, inflammation, and fever.
+Rectal aspirin is given as a suppository to reduce pain, inflammation, and fever.
 Aspirin is also used to treat the symptoms of arthritis and rheumatic fever.

-Rectal aspirin may also be used for other purposes not listed in this medication guide.
+Rectal aspirin may also be used for purposes not listed in this medication guide.

 What are the possible side effects of rectal aspirin (Aspirin)?